syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/10.cinder-multiattach/docs.en.md

 mount.ocfs2 /dev/vdb /mnt
 ```

-Now it is possible to read and write files from all VMs to the volume
+Now it is possible to read and write files on the volume from all VMs.

 ## References